Scholars in Residence 2024-25

 Political Science, Residential Fellow

-Helen Galvin Ross is a fourth year doctoral student in the Department of Political Science, concentrating in political theory.
+Helen Galvin Ross is a PhD candidate in the Department of Political Science, concentrating in political theory.
 Her research draws together the fields of critical theory and political theology with feminist method and concerns.
 Her work is concerned within the origins and boundaries of what we call “the political,” and the gendered outsides or forms of disavowal—like privacy or the state of nature—that define it.
 In what ways do borders, boundaries, and walls define our experience, indeed the reality, of politics, and in what ways does precisely this form of definition place exclusion at the basis of political life?

-Her current project ranges across political theory, philosophy, and legal theory in order to develop a critique of sovereignty and of sovereign forms that depend on particular mechanisms of exception and exclusion.
+Her dissertation project, "Sacred Precincts: A Feminist Critique of Sovereignty," ranges across political theory, philosophy, and legal theory in order to develop a critique of sovereign forms that depend on these particular mechanisms of exception and exclusion.
 In what ways does the exclusion of women, reproduction, and the family constitute political power?
 How might an answer to this question provide new pathways for feminist theorizing and illuminate the nature of sovereignty itself?

 Helen received her BA in Government and Legal Studies, with high honors, from Bowdoin College, and her MA in the Social Sciences from the University of Chicago.
-Her MA thesis, “Sacred Precincts: Women’s Sphere and the State of Exception in Liberal Democracy,” was awarded the Earl S. and Esther Johnson Prize for the best Masters thesis in the MA program.
+Her MA thesis was awarded the Earl S. and Esther Johnson Prize for the best Masters thesis in the MA program.

 Omar Safadi